oracle/terraform-provider-oci/website/docs/r/core_subnet.html.markdown

 	* The prefixes must be valid.
 	* Multiple prefixes must not overlap each other or the on-premises network prefix.
 	* The number of prefixes must not exceed the limit of IPv6 prefixes allowed to a subnet.

+	When updating subnet IPv6 prefixes, the provider can apply the full requested IPv6 change set in a single Terraform apply.
+This includes adding, removing, or replacing multiple entries in `ipv6cidr_blocks` in one operation.
+A single Terraform apply can also replace `ipv6cidr_block` with a different IPv6 prefix.
 * `prohibit_internet_ingress` - (Optional) Whether to disallow ingress internet traffic to VNICs within this subnet.
 Defaults to false.

 	For IPv6, if `prohibitInternetIngress` is set to `true`, internet access is not allowed for any IPv6s assigned to VNICs in the subnet.
 Otherwise, ingress internet traffic is allowed by default.